ahmedsaad123456/XML_Manager/README.md

 ## Features

 - **XML Document Creation**: The system builds an XML file to store student information.
-- **Student Data Entry**: Users can enter student information such as ID, Name, GPA, and more.
+- **student.Student Data Entry**: Users can enter student information such as ID, Name, GPA, and more.
 - **Search Functionality**: Users can search for students by GPA or First Name.
 - **Delete Record**: Users can delete a student record by providing the student’s ID.